About the University-Link repeater system

 The University-Link repeater system is a loose confederation of amateur operators with no membership or dues, and it is run as a Benevolent Anarcho-Technocracy.
 That is to say: we make no rules for the people, but rather only for the machines, to stave off the inevitable entropy to which they succumb.

 Our motto: “Illegitimi non carborundum.”

+Several of us are alumni, employees, or fans of UT Austin.
 Since the early 1990s, we have operated this open repeater system in various forms, and all licensed amateur operators are encouraged to participate.